refiner-io/mobile-sdk-ios/README.md

 The `Set User` method acts as an alternative to the `Identify User` method described above.

-In contrast to the `Identify User` method, the `Set User` method does not immediatelly create a user object in your Refiner account.
+In contrast to the `Identify User` method, the `Set User` method does not immediately create a user object in your Refiner account.
 The provided user Id and traits are kept locally in your app and no data is communicated to our servers at first.
 Only when the user performs a meaningful action in your app (e.g. `Track Event` or `Track Screen` is executed) will the data be sent to our servers and a user object be created.

 The purpose of this alternative method is provide a way to identify users locally when the SDK is initialised but keep the number of tracked users in your Refiner account to a minimum.